Visual-Regression-Tracker/Visual-Regression-Tracker/README.md

 * **Language support** - JS, Java, Python, .Net or any other via REST API (need more?)
 * **Easy setup** - everything is inside Docker images
 * **Self-hosted** - keep your data save inside your intranet
+* **Can compare PDF too** - use standalone jar to compare pdf and images from a folder

 ## Glossary
 * TestVariation - historical record of Baselines by Name + Branch + OS + Browser + Viewport + Device,